Updated on January 24th, 2019 by Nate Parsh

 McDonald’s has paid a dividend for over 40 years in a row.
 Over those four decades, it has had to reinvent itself from time to time, to stay on top of changing consumer trends.

-It recently had to do this once again, but the results are already materializing.
-Sales and earnings are growing, which is powering McDonald’s dividend growth.
+It recently had to do this once again, but the results have been very encouraging.
+Same-store-sales and earnings are growing, which is powering McDonald’s dividend growth.